StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 **Note**: When the stack is deleted, all it's entities are removed as well.
 If the entities are created manually, one has to keep track of destruction of all entities after the infrastructure is not longer needed.

-#### Spawn a Repository in Elastic Container Registry
+### Spawn a Repository in Elastic Container Registry
 As part of the stack, a repository is created in Amazon Web Service' Elastic Container Registry (ECR).
 The repository name is defined in _parameters.json_, by the variable `RepositoryName`.
 Note: Inside _infrastructure.yml_, a user has been hardcoded with rights to push and pull containers, see `- "arn:aws:iam::793553224113:user/UdacityCapstoneDeveloper"`.
 If you pull this GitHub-Repository and spawn the infrastructure, be sure to add and / or replace your users here.

-#### Spawn a Security Group
+### Spawn a Security Group
 A firewall solution that performs one primary function is needed: Filter incoming and outgoing traffic from an EC2 instance.
 In Amazon Web Service this solution is called a _Security Group_.
 It accomplishes this filtering function at the TCP and IP layers, via their respective ports, and source/destination IP addresses.
 The spawned filter allows

 * outbound traffic to everyone.
 * inboud traffic via SSH from one IP-Address - the IP-Address of the administrator / Cloud DevOps Engineer, who must ssh into the server (to be provided in _parameters.json_ as , `UdacityCapstoneDeveloperIP`)
 * inbound traffic via TCP on port 80 from one IP-Address - the IP-Address of the administrator / Cloud DevOps Engineer, who must configure Jenkins (to be provided in _parameters.json_ as , `UdacityCapstoneDeveloperIP`)

-#### Spawn a Web Server for Continuous Integration & Deployment
+### Spawn a Web Server for Continuous Integration & Deployment
 A web server is needed to host Jenkins and run tools that implement the continuous integration- & deployment-pipeline.
 The web server is an instance of Amazon Web Service's EC2-Solutions with

 * machine image: Ubuntu Bionic-18.04-amd64 (ami-0e342d72b12109f91)
 * type: t2.micro

-#### Spawn a Kubernetes Cluster
+### Spawn a Kubernetes Cluster
 A cluster is a set of nodes, that may be deployed on a number of Amazon EC2 instances.
 It is created prior to creation of _worker-nodes_.

-#### Spawn a Kubernetes Nodegroup
+### Spawn a Kubernetes Nodegroup
 Worker machines in Kubernetes are called nodes.
 Nodes contain pods and pods contain the containerized applications - docker images.
 Amazon's implementation of Kubernetes lets worker nodes run in an account and connect to a cluster's control plane via the cluster API server endpoint.
 One or more worker nodes are deployed into a node group.
 A node group is one or more Amazon EC2 instances that are deployed in an Amazon EC2 Auto Scaling group.

-### Setup the Web Server for Continuous Integration & Deployment
+## IV Setup the Web Server for Continuous Integration & Deployment
-After the infrastructure has been spawned, the next step is to _ssh into_ the web server and install the tools that execute the continuous integration & deployment on the machine.
+After the infrastructure has been spawned, the next step is to _ssh into_ the web server and install the tools that execute continuous integration & deployment on the machine.
 First,

 `$ sudo apt install make`